‘Grey’s Anatomy’ Will Not See Katherine Heigl Return

 Grey’s Anatomy fans didn’t know which bits of the news to believe on Saturday.
-It was April 1 and that meant plenty of fake news and hoaxes being shared.
-One of those was surrounding a certain actress who fans have mixed views over whether they want to see her return or not: Katherine Heigl.
+It was April 1, and that meant plenty of fake news and hoaxes being shared.
+One of those was surrounding a certain actress who fans have mixed views about whether they want to see her return or not: Katherine Heigl.

 Hyperble shared the news that the actress was going to return to Grey’s Anatomy, reprising her role as Izzie Stevens.
-Instantly fans shared the news in social media groups, with questions over the legitimacy.
+Instantly, fans shared the news on social media, and many had questions about its legitimacy.
 While there were a small number of fans pointing out that the news had been created on April 1, there were others unwilling to believe that it was an April Fools’ joke.

 Izzie Stevens come back to us #GreysAnatomy pic.twitter.com/Vss2Rq7125